 A very aromatic stew with tender pork pieces and spinach – Mancare de spanac cu carne.

-This Spinach and Pork Stew is one of my favorite ways with spinach.
+This Spinach and Pork Stew in Tomato Sauce is one of my favorite ways with spinach.
 A rich tasting yet pretty light stew with lots of spinach and tender meat pieces, all stewed in a flavorful tomato sauce, this is Romanian traditional food at its best.

 I’ve mentioned it a few times before that Romanian people love their stews dearly, and that we pretty much stew anything that can be eaten.
 There is no vegetable or meat that we do not stew, from asparagus to zucchini.
 And sometimes we stew fruits as well, in savory dishes of course, with or without meat, for example apples like in this delicious Beef Apple Goulash or prunes, plums, apricots, quinces, pears and so on.